Convention & Visitors Bureau

 Boulder has a great disc golf course with beautiful Flatirons views that could be the scene of a fun, new family activity.
 All you need is a frisbee and yourselves.
 The course is located off Valmont Road, across the street from the amazing Valmont Bike Park (another great option that even has a toddler course).

-Many shops have reopened.
+Most shops are open for business.
 They are cleaning rigorously and regularly, wearing face coverings, sanitizing point of sale stations and will remove any tried-on items from the floor for a "rest" period before they can be put back out.
 Shops are only allowing a certain number of shoppers in the store at a time.
 A few are open are by appointment only or are doing curbside pickup only.
 Learn more about safe shopping here.
 To go inside, you will need a face covering by order of Boulder County Public Health and the State of Colorado.
-Here are two good resources for checking on what's open and how they are operating:

 Restaurants are open for indoor dining at limited capacities.
 Many have heaters on their patios and also provide to-go or delivery.
 The city has closed some streets to through traffic so that restaurants can open additional seating right on the street.
 You'll need to wear a face covering to any restaurant and can remove it for eating or drinking outside.

 Being a town of nerds, Boulder has tons of educational sites to explore, with worksheets and resources to support your lesson plan.
 We've compiled several ideas that are great for families or anyone who enjoys getting out and exploring.

 If you have questions about things to do in Boulder, please feel free to get in touch with us.